bterwijn/memory_graph/README.md

 ## Troubleshooting ##
 When graph edges overlap it can be hard to distinguish them.
-Using an interactive graphviz viewer, such as [xdot](https://github.com/jrfonseca/xdot.py), on a '*.gv' output file will help.
+Using an interactive graphviz viewer, such as [xdot](https://github.com/jrfonseca/xdot.py), on a '*.gv' DOT output file will help.

 ## Author ##